NorthMcCormick/Polyonic/README.md

 You can now use --platform to select a platform to build.
 The build tools are a step closer to handling each platforms specific settings too.

+The icons used for the build are now in `resources/icons`.

 ### 0.1.1

 Fixing the build tools...